baderouaich/daemonpp/README.md

 > This is equivalent to `sudo systemctl stop your_daemon && sudo systemctl start your_daemon`

 ## Reload your daemon
-if you change  your .service or .conf files, you have to reload your daemon by executing:<br>
+if you change  your .service or .conf files, and you reinstalled your daemon, you have to reload your daemon by running:<br>
-`systemctl reload my_daemon` which will call
+`systemctl reload my_daemon`
-> will trigger the on_reload() callback.
+> will trigger the on_reload() callback, providing the new config values.

 ## Check your daemon's status
 ```bash